micmejia/bible-dump/NKJV/Proverbs/Prov 23.md

 Those who linger long at the wine, Those who go in search of mixed wine.

 ###### 31
-Do not look on the wine when it is red, When it sparkles in the cup, _When_ it [^g]swirls around smoothly;
+Do not look on the wine when it is red, When it sparkles in the cup, _When_ it swirls around smoothly;

 ###### 32
 At the last it bites like a serpent, And stings like a viper.